 - 41. Other sections of the PHSA provide more specific directives to each of NIH's constituent institutes and centers, detailing the ICs' general purposes and establishing initiatives and programs within each of them.
 Cf. 42 U.S.C. §284(b)(1) (providing that, in carrying out the purposes of section 301 of the PHSA, the Secretary, acting through the Director of each research institute within NIH, "shall encourage and support research, investigations, experiments, demonstrations, and studies in the health sciences" with respect to the human disease or disorder or other aspects of human health for which the national research institutes were established).
-Some of these statutory provisions are directly at odds with the "policy priorities" defendants now invoke to terminate plaintiffs' NIH grants. - 42.
-To take just one example, as described in greater detail below (see infra, paragraphs 93-107, 129-141), defendants have purported to terminate already-issued research grants based on their perceived connection to "DEI."
+Some of these statutory provisions are directly at odds with the "agency priorities" articulated in defendants' new blacklisting policies. - 42.
+To take just one example, as described in greater detail below (see infra, paragraphs 94-117), defendants have adopted a policy blacklisting research projects with a perceived connection to "DEI."
 This newly stated policy against diversity, equity, and inclusion is inconsistent with at least the following express statutory directives: - Congress has provided that the NIH director "shall, in conducting and supporting programs for research, research training, recruitment, and other activities, provide for an increase in the number of women and individuals from disadvantaged backgrounds (including racial and ethnic minorities) in the fields of biomedical and behavioral research."
 42 U.S.C. §282(h). - Congress has provided that the NIH director shall "encourage efforts to improve research related to the health of sexual and gender minority populations, including by (1) facilitating increased participation of sexual and gender minority populations in clinical research supported by the National Institutes of Health, and reporting on such participation, as applicable; (2) facilitating the development of valid and reliable methods for research relevant to sexual and gender minority populations; and (3) addressing methodological challenges."
-42 U.S.C. §283p. - Congress has directed various NIH institutes and centers to conduct research related to women's health or reproductive health.
+Id. §283p. - Congress has directed various NIH institutes and centers to conduct research related to women's health or reproductive health.
 For example, it has instructed the National Cancer Institute to "expand, intensify, and coordinate the activities of the Institute with respect to research on breast . . . cancers of the reproductive system of women."
-42 U.S.C. §285a-6.
-And it has required the National Heart, Lung, and Blood Institute to conduct research into the prevalence of certain heart conditions in women, "including African-American women and other women who are members of racial or ethnic minority groups."
-Id. §285b-7a(c)(1)
+Id. §285a-6.
+And it has required the National Heart, Lung, and Blood Institute to conduct research into the

-- Congress has established a National Institute on Minority Health and Health Disparities to support research and training "with respect to minority health conditions and other populations with health disparities."
-42 U.S.C. §285t(a).11 - Congress has established an Office of Research on Women's Health within NIH to "determine the extent to which women are represented among senior physicians and scientists of the national research institutes and among physicians and scientists conducting research with funds provided by such institutes, and as appropriate, carry out activities to increase the extent of such representation."
-42 U.S.C. §287d(e). - Congress has instructed the Secretary of Health and Human Services to award Ruth L. Kirschstein National Research Service Awards "in a manner that will result in the recruitment of women, and individuals from disadvantaged backgrounds (including racial and ethnic minorities), into fields of biomedical or behavioral research and in the provision of research training to women and such individuals."
-42 U.S.C. §288(a)(4).
+- prevalence of certain heart conditions in women, "including African-American women and other women who are members of racial or ethnic minority groups."
+Id. §285b-7a(c)(1) - Congress has established a National Institute on Minority Health and Health Disparities to support research and training "with respect to minority health conditions and other populations with health disparities."
+Id. §285t(a).11 - Congress has established an Office of Research on Women's Health within NIH to "determine the extent to which women are represented among senior physicians and scientists of the national research institutes and among physicians and scientists conducting research with funds provided by such institutes, and as appropriate, carry out activities to increase the extent of such representation."
+Id. §287d(e). - Congress has instructed the Secretary of Health and Human Services to award Ruth L. Kirschstein National Research Service Awards "in a manner that will result in the recruitment of women, and individuals from disadvantaged backgrounds (including racial and ethnic minorities), into fields of biomedical or behavioral research and in the provision of research training to women and such individuals."
+Id. §288(a)(4).